dhansel/Altair8800-IOBus/10-bus-monitor/README.md

 Schematics and PCB as well as a Gerber file for PCB production are in this directory.
 The project is also available on EasyEDA: https://oshwlab.com/hansel72/iobus-busmonitor

+### Uses

+The card has several usage scenarios:
+- Monitor bus input/output values via the LED displays.
+- Monitor all bus operations via USB connections
+- Add a display of 4 hex values to your setup:
+  - configure the four displays on the card to monitor output operations on otherwise unused ports
+  - in your program, any data data written to those ports (e.g. via "OUT 44,123" in BASIC) will show up on the display
+- Implement a whole new I/O device (as an example, see the implementation of an 88-SIO [here](devices/SIO)

 ### Assembly tips

 As with all the other I/O bus cards, all components are through-hole soldering.